-Table 3 shows an ANOVA.
-The conjectured model, described above, is that used for the choice of the design.
+Table 3 shows an ANOVA for the conjectured model.
+The F-values and probabilities are those for adding each term to a model with all other terms.
 The quadratic term for T is significant but not for the other two numeric variables.
 The interaction of S with the numeric variables is significant only for L. The results are unintuitive.
-It is possible
+It is possible the design is